-In this article, we will not only discuss the cockatoo lifespan but also their behavior.
+In this article, we will not only discuss the cockatoo lifespan but also its behavior.
 If you know how one thing operates or how the cockatoo behaves, it becomes easier for you to handle them and give them extra care, which they demand.

-If you are the one who needs to know about the life expectancy of cockatoos and why they live so long, this article is for you.
+If you are one who needs to know about the life expectancy of cockatoos and why they live so long, this article is for you.
 And also we will share many types of cockatoos with you.
 So let’s dive into the article for the plethora of knowledge and owner’s experiences.

 Are Cockatoos Good Pets?

 We need to delve into cockatoo’s behavior and traits to examine if cockatoos are good pets.
 Cockatoos, like other parrots, are affectionate, talkative, colorful, and attractive avian birds until their requirements are completely taken care of.
 Otherwise, it takes a short time for cockatoos to become aggressive and scream.

 If you meet their requirements and needs on time, cockatoos make a good pet.
 Cockatoos are good pets.
 If you have given attention, they ask for and take care of them completely from the very start.
 Else it becomes hard for the new owners to handle cockatoos as they are the center of the Universe.

 A properly trained and socialized cockatoo is the perfect bird for your home.
 They are entertaining, dance to the rhythm, and become easily attached.
 However, they are jealous birds as well.
 They become jealous and aggressive if they find owners with other pets and humans.

 Why do cockatoos live so long?